mikegcoleman/docker101-linux/part-2/README.md

 bin   dev  home  lib64  mnt  proc  run   srv  test-file  usrboot  etc  lib   media  opt  root  sbin  sys  tmp        var
 ```

 We can see  `test-file` exists in the root of the containers file system.

 What has happened is that when a new file was written to the disk, the Docker storage driver placed that file in it's own layer.
-This is called *copy on write* - as soon as a change is detected the change is copied into a new layer.
+This is called *copy on write* - as soon as a change is detected the change is copied into the writeable layer.
 That layers is represented by a directory on the host file system.
 All of this is managed by the Docker storage driver.

 3. Exit the container but leave it running by pressing `ctrl-p` and then `ctrl-q`